google/app-reporting-pack/README.md

 * `end date` - last date from which you want to get performance data (i.e., `2022-12-31`)
 * `Ads config` - path to `google-ads.yaml` file.

-After the initial run of `deploy.sh` command it will generate `app_reporting_pack.yaml` config file with all necessary information used for future runs.
+After the initial run of `run-local.sh` command it will generate `app_reporting_pack.yaml` config file with all necessary information used for future runs.
-When you run `bash deploy.sh` next time it will automatically pick up created configuration.
+When you run `bash run-local.sh` next time it will automatically pick up created configuration.

+When running `run-local.sh` scripts you can specify two options which are useful when running queries periodically (i.e. as a cron job):

+* `-c <config>`- path to `app_reporting_pack.yaml` config file.
+Comes handy when you have multiple config files or the configuration is located outside of current folder.
+* `-q` - skips all confirmation prompts and starts running scripts based on config file.

 ### Running queries in a Docker container